angelofgdsantos/angelofgdsantos/README.md

 ## Current projects:

-* My current research addresses critical issues such as deforestation and air pollution, aiming to develop effective policies to mitigate these challenges.

 * Research assitant at PIRE project:
   - Title: “Climate risk, pollution, and childhood inequalities in low- and middle-income countries”